-- 8.3 During the development of this Policy, we consulted with the Royal National Institute for the Blind (RNIB) on font size.
-The RNIB confirmed that the Co-operative's current approach of all letters, policies and information being produced in 14 point as a minimum with larger font available on request. - 8.4 To ensure that this strategy is effective, the availability of documents in other formats will be publicised on our website, on documents / policies and on the notice board within the interview rooms.
+8.3 To ensure that this strategy is effective, the availability of documents in other formats will be publicised on our website, on documents / policies and on the notice board within the interview rooms.

 9. Publicising the Equality and Human Rights policy